 As the owner of an e-commerce business, this popularity means that there are more data points than ever to help you gauge the success of your operation and put a dollar value on it.
 This makes selling your e-commerce site more viable than ever, but there is still much to consider when planning your exit.

 First, let’s explore the general landscape of e-commerce today:

 The E-Commerce Market

 According to Statista, US e-commerce sales reached $504.5 billion in 2018, up from $446.8 billion the previous year.
 Online retail growth is also outpacing that of brick-and-mortar retailers.
 The latest figures suggest e-commerce now accounts for 9.8% of total retail sales in the US, compared to 9.1% for the same period in 2017.

 In our own analysis of e-commerce business, we found that the aggregate value of e-commerce websites grew 50 percent from 2015 to Q2 2017.
 Plus, we’ve determined that sites that are at least 12 months old are valued at multiples 20 percent higher than those with just 3 months of history.

 The platform of choice appears to be Shopify, accounting for 47 percent of the e-commerce businesses we’ve listed, followed by WordPress with 25 percent of listings.

 Additionally, we’ve found that dropshipping is becoming increasingly popular.
 In 2015, just 17 percent of the e-commerce sites we listed used this direct-from-manufacturer method.
-Last year, that number was closer to 45 percent.
+In 2017, that number was closer to 45 percent.

 In terms of niches, lifestyle products remain king.
 One in 5 of our listed e-commerce sites is in the apparel and accessories niche, followed by health and fitness, home and garden, and technology.